Getting Started

 The body of the request supports all the same parameters defined in the URL of the GET request, and their definitions can be found in the Search API documentation.

-In addition the body also allows the user to specify an advanced query within query field of the body.
+In addition the body also allows the user to specify an advanced query within the query field of the body.

 In this example the search is looking for all Items within a given bounding box that has a cloud coverage of less than 20%.